Workplace harassment: guidance for employers

 Ensure the leadership of the organisation visibly sets out and openly communicates a zero-tolerance approach to harassment in the workplace.

-This should be reflected in formal statements released by your executive leadership team and captured on your organisation’s intranet and other communications channels (such as noticeboards, bulletins and the employee handbook).
+This should be reflected in formal statements released by your executive leadership team and captured on your organisation’s intranet and other communications channels, such as:

 All line managers have an additional responsibility to deal with complaints of harassment quickly, effectively and without being judgemental; removing any conscious or unconscious bias to the largest extent possible.